PandasThumb/pandasthumb.github.io/_posts/2023/2024-12-19-dembskiewert1.md

    Orgel "specified information"
    Szostak 2003 Nature
-   Hazen, Carothers, Griffin, and Szostak 2007 PNAS
-   ID guy too 2008 or so
+   Hazen, Carothers, Griffin, and Szostak 2007 PNAS Kirk Durston too 2008 or so
   Argued that CSI is like FI (who?)
     Kirk Durston in his blog, 2019:
       also cited May 3, 2019 by Denyse O'Crazy at UD